 If you find yourself confused by the references to time in this article, this Help Center article explains how time works in a retention analysis.

 Interpret your Retention Analysis chart: Retention view

-Interpreting the Retention Analysis chart is more straightforward than it may at first appear, mostly because you can read through the parameters like a sentence.
-For example, the following chart shows you (1) new users who came back and did (2) any event, measured by (3) N-Day Retention (shown as retention and calculated by 24-hour windows) over (4) the last 45 days:
+Interpreting your Retention Analysis chart is more straightforward than it may at first appear, mostly because you can read through the parameters like a sentence.
+For example, the following chart shows you (1) new users who came back and triggered (2) any event (3) on or after the first day of your retention analysis over (4) the last 45 days: